Meitingen: History

 Meitingen was firstly mentioned in a certificate in 1231.
 Since the German Mediatisation Meitingen belongs to Bavaria in 1803.
 In 1844 the railroad line Augsburg-Nürnberg arrived Meitingen.
 The construction of the Lech-channel determined series of flooding caused by the river Lech.

-In 1928 the Catholic priest Dr. Max-Josef Metzger founded the Christkönigshaus.
-Because of his dedication in the international peace movement he was a thorn in the Nazis' flesh.
-He was murdered after a denunciation in Brandenburg-Görden in 1944.
-His corpse rests at the local graveyard.
-His gravestone, a memorial tablet at the Christkönigshaus, the name of a street and of the secondary school remember his dedication.

 With the construction of the hydro-electric power plant of the Lech-channel the industrialization of Meitingen started.
 Until 1972 Meitingen was a part of the district of Wertingen but because of local government reforms Erlingen, Herbertshofen, Ostendorf, Langenreichen and Waltershofen became a part of Meitingen.
 In succession of the growth and the importance for the environs Meitingen became a market town in 1989.

+Notable people

+In 1928, Bl.
+Max-Josef Metzger, a Roman Catholic priest, founded the Christkönigshaus ("House of Christ the King").
+Because of his dedication in the international peace movement, Metzger, who last worked in Berlin, was a thorn in the flesh of the National Socialists.
+In 1944, after denunciation, he was arrested, convicted and executed in Brandenburg-Görden.
+His relics rest at the local graveyard.
+His gravestone, a memorial tablet at the Christkönigshaus, the name of a street and of the secondary school remember his dedication.